 3.1 Cosmopolitan taxa

 Overall, Brigantedinium species are present in all oceans, with maximal occurrence south of 45ºS (Figure 2a) but they are not the dominant taxa in the Mediterranean-Black Sea corridor (Figure 5).
 Although the cysts are characterised as sensitive to degradation (e.g., Zonneveld et al., 2019), the heterotrophic Brigantedinium species appear to tolerate and thrive in a large range of environmental conditions, from brackish to high salinity conditions (e.g., Price et al., 2018), and from pack-ice margins where diatom food supplies are abundant in summer (e.g., Mudie and Harland, 1996; Harland and Pudsey, 1999) to tropical temperatures.
 The second most dominant species, found in both hemispheres is the autotrophic dinocyst Operculodinium centrocarpum sensu Wall and Dale 1966, although its relative abundance is higher in temperate to polar regions compared to subtropical and tropical areas.
-It also occurs in most oceans and seas except for the low salinity waters (ca. 5 to 17 psu) and the salinas of the inland Caspian and Aral Seas, but has major occurrences in the Pacific and Atlantic Oceans.
-Spiniferites species, including all unidentified and recognised taxa, with Spiniferites ramosus being the most common, are also mostly present in all oceans and seas, although three of the species are geographically restricted to Arctic (Spiniferites elongatus/Spiniferites frigidus) or low salinity epicontinental seas (Spiniferites cruciformis) (see sections below).
+It also occurs in most oceans and seas except for the low salinity waters (ca. 5 to 17 psu) and the salinas of the inland Caspian and Aral seas, but has major occurrences in the Pacific and Atlantic Oceans.
+Spiniferites species, including all unidentified and recognised taxa, with Spiniferites ramosus being the most common and dominant, are also mostly present in all oceans and seas, although three of the species are geographically restricted to Arctic (Spiniferites elongatus/Spiniferites frigidus), in the Mediterranean and Okhotsk Seas (Spiniferites sp. granular type) or low salinity epicontinental seas (Spiniferites cruciformis) (see sections below).
+Furthermore, a recent overview of Spiniferites taxa distribution in the Northern Hemisphere has raised the issue of the existence of cryptic species, as illustrated by the cosmopolitan character and long biostratigraphic record of Spiniferites ramosus (de Vernal et al., 2018).

 [INSERT FIGURE 3 HERE]

 Several other less abundant species are also found almost everywhere, such as Nematosphaeropsis labyrinthus, with maximum occurrences in the South Pacific; however, this species is rare in the Black Sea and absent in the Caspian and Aral seas.
-Cyst of Pentapharsodinium dalei which has been found at all latitudes, is relatively common in the Pacific and Atlantic Oceans, and very occasional in the Indian Ocean.
+The cyst of Pentapharsodinium dalei which has been found at all latitudes, is relatively common in the Pacific and Atlantic Oceans, and very occasional in the Indian Ocean.
 Its maximum occurrence is found north of 65ºN.
 It is worth noting that this taxon is also present in the low-salinity to brackish waters of the Black Sea-Caspian Sea corridor, which suggests also a large tolerance of environmental conditions.
 Within the less abundant species, Impagidinium taxa are also found almost everywhere seaward of estuarine environments, but again with two species (Impagidinium caspienense and Impagidinium variaseptum) geographically restricted (see sections below).
-Finally, the quasi-worldwide distribution of Lingulodinium machaerophorum shows a high abundance in the Mediterranean-Black Sea-Caspian Corridor, and is mostly present in the Atlantic Ocean, but with sparse occurrence in the Pacific Ocean north of 40ºN and absence south of latitude 45ºS.
-This is quite surprising as relatively similar conditions where this species thrives can be found in all oceans.
+Finally, although Lingulodinium machaerophorum has a quasi-cosmopolitan distribution, it is most abundant in the Mediterranean-Black Sea-Caspian Corridor and widespread in the Atlantic Ocean, but in the Pacific Ocean, it is sparse north of 40ºN in waters with sea surface temperature above 15ºC (e.g., Pospelova et al., 2008) and absent south of latitude 45ºS.
+This is quite surprising as relatively similar conditions in which this species thrives can be found in all oceans.